Your cart is currently empty!

 Patreksfjörður to Ísafjörður

-The first stage starts in Ísafjörður and ends at Hótel Laugarhóll near Dragsnes.
+The first stage starts in Ísafjörður and ends at Hótel Laugarhóll in Bjarnafjörður.
 Day 1 takes you through the long meandering fjords, where you will switch from headwind to tail wind countless times throughout the day.
 You’ll have the option to fuel up on the world’s best waffles and soak in road-side hot pots.

 The day ends at Vogur Country Lodge.
-The hotel is the main accommodation option in the area.
-Like the previous day, dinner and the next day’s breakfast will be available at the hotel restaurant.
+The hotel is the only accommodation option in the area.
+Like the previous day, dinner and the next day’s breakfast will be served at the hotel restaurant.
+You can also enjoy a hot tub there.
+The campground is by the hotel.

-Stage 3 starts at Vogar Country Lodge and ends in Patreksfjörður.
-Today you’ll wind through some of the Westfjords most beautiful landscapes while enjoying local farms and hot pots.
+Stage 3 starts at Vogar Country Lodge at 7.30am and ends in Patreksfjörður.
+Today you’ll wind through some of the Westfjords most beautiful landscapes while enjoying hot pots.
 This day features some short punchy climbs before climbing a large mountain pass and dropping into Patreksfjörður.

 Stage 3 ends in Patreksfjörður – the biggest village in the southern Westfjords with a population of around 660.
 Here, you can unwind from the day in an outdoor swimming pool with a view of the fjord, or the nearby natural hot pots.
 Accommodation for this night can be at your choice of the local hotels or campground.